Planning lessons

 5. Choose a stage/subject.

-6. Drag and drop the lesson into the timetable on the day and time required.
+6. Drag and drop the lesson into My Planner on the day and time required.

 7. The lesson can be lengthened or shortened by clicking and dragging the bottom edge of the lesson to change the size of the box.

-8. When the timetabled lesson has been completed, lesson content can be viewed and edited by clicking on the box.
+8. When the planned lesson has been completed, lesson content can be viewed and edited by clicking on the box.
 Click 'Save' after making any changes to the lesson.

 Creating a lesson - using discrete objectives